 Associates of the Sacred Heart are women and men who are attracted by and live the spirituality of the Society of the Sacred Heart.
 There is a profound sense of mutuality between RSCJ and Associates because our common mission is to discover and make known the love of the heart of Jesus.
 We give witness to the love of God expressed in Jesus, in humanity, and in creation.
 This love calls us to collaborate in God’s transformation of our lives and the world around us.

-Click here to go directly to the Associates' blog.
+Click here to go directly to the Associates' website.

 What does it mean to be "in association"?